 The locker room is where the nudist behavior begins – I awkwardly took off my clothes and dashed to the showers, covering as much of my modesty as possible with my teeny tiny towel.

-You have to shower before entering (common courtesy, right?) and you must keep your hair tied back throughout the entirety of your time in the baths and saunas.
+You have to shower before entering the baths at the jimjilbang (common courtesy, right?)
+You must also keep your hair tied back throughout the entirety of your time in the baths and saunas.
 I took my own toiletries but you can also buy them at the front desk of most jimjilbangs.

 The panic and embarrassment kicked in when I dropped my towel and got into the shower.
 I dared myself to look around to see the dozens of peering eyes that would no doubt be staring at me since I stuck out like a sore thumb here, but as I glanced over my shoulder, I realized that no-one had even looked up from what they were doing.

 I got over the self-consciousness of feeling naked and exposed pretty quickly after that – people come in all different shapes and sizes and nobody else gave a damn about how they or anyone else’s bodies looked so after that, neither did I.

 Jimjilbang Step Four

 I spent some time trying out the different baths and saunas.
 Koreans advise that using these in a certain sequence can lead to weight loss, but the jury’s still out on that one as far as I’m concerned!